 The Authority has various operating leases for renting space as well as office equipment.
-Total rent expense for 2011 was \$6,000.
+Total rent expense for 2012 was \$6,000.

-Future minimum lease payments under leases, having initial non-cancelable lease terms in excess of one year are as follows:
+At December 31, 2012, future minimum lease payments under leases, having initial non-cancelable lease terms in excess of one year are as follows: